formello-forms/formello/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/formello` directory, or install the plugin through the WordPress plugins screen directly.
+There's two ways to install Formello.

-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Go to "Plugins > Add New" in your Dashboard and search for: Formello.
+Then activate the plugin through the 'Plugins' screen in WordPress
+2. Download the .zip from WordPress.org, and upload the folder to the `/wp-content/plugins/` directory via FTP.

+In most cases, #1 will work fine and is way easier.

 == Frequently Asked Questions ==